 - Transportation Engineering

 The senior year focuses on design, construction practices, and the integration of more advanced knowledge in civil engineering.
 A comprehensive project with students participating in a design team prepares them to enter professional practice.

-Satisfactory completion of the program outlined in this Bulletin leads to a Bachelor of Science in Civil Engineering.
+Satisfactory completion of the program outlined in this Bulletin leads to a degree of Bachelor of Science in Civil Engineering.
 Students must also comply with the College of Engineering Requirements for a Degree which is covered in this Bulletin under College of Engineering.

 The Department of Civil, Coastal, & Environmental Engineering allows well-qualified undergraduates in the program to follow an “Accelerated Bachelor’s to Master’s” study plan.
-This plan permits up to six credit hours of graduate coursework to count towards both the bachelor’s (as Technical Electives) and the master’s degrees, so that the master’s degree is earned faster than usual.
+This plan permits up to six credit hours of graduate coursework to count towards both the Bachelor’s (as Technical Electives) and the Master’s degrees, so that the Master’s degree is earned faster than usual.
 (The coursework concerned must individually satisfy the requirements of both degrees.)
 See a departmental advisor for specific details.

 |Civil, Coastal, and Environmental Engineering Faculty|

 |Cleary, John C.||Civil Engineering||Associate Professor||BCE, Cleveland State University

 MS, Cleveland State University

 |Islam, Samantha||Civil Engineering||Associate Professor||BS, Bangladesh Univ of Engineer

 PHD, Purdue University-Main Campus